-DETROIT (AP) — The number of people killed by the other driver running a red light has hit a 10-year high, and AAA is urging drivers and pedestrians to use caution at traffic signals.
+The number of people killed by the other driver running a red light has hit a 10-year high, and AAA is urging drivers and pedestrians to use caution at traffic signals.
 This is from an article in the DETROIT (AP).

 In 2017, the latest figures available, 939 people were killed by vehicles blowing through a red light, according to a AAA study of government crash data.
 It’s the highest death toll since 2008 and 28% higher than in 2012.
 AAA says two people are killed every day in the U.S. by drivers who don’t stop for the signals.

 AAA isn’t sure why the numbers are on the rise or why they have increased at a far higher rate than overall U.S. roadway deaths.
 Since 2012 the overall number of highway fatalities rose 10%, far short of the 28% increase in red-light running deaths.
 There are more people driving more miles since the Great Recession, but that doesn’t explain why red-light deaths are increasing at a faster rate, said a senior researcher for the AAA Foundation.
 He said he suspects distracted driving played a role, as did traffic lights that weren’t timed optimally, perhaps with a yellow caution cycle that’s too short.

 In its analysis, AAA also found that 28% of crash deaths at intersections with signals happened because a driver ran a red light.